IBMStreams/sample.edge-app-control/README.md

             - When prompted, select the base image that contains "streams-edge-base-application", and enter "tradesappcloud-withlogtrace" for image name, and "1.0" for image tag
             - Invoke "Build image"
             - Monitor the console output until "Successfully built the edge application image", and take note of the imagePrefix from the Image Details.

+1. Select Edge Node(s) for development and deployment (via CP4D Console)

 1. Develop / Publish application package
+    - If EAM scenario, ssh to CP4D Edge node chosen for development and perform the steps described in the "Packaging an edge application service for deployment by using Edge Application Manager".
+The submission time variables from the application will be included in the resulting application package.
+The values for the variables are not specifed as part of the application package.

+    - If CPD scenario, login to CP4D Console, and perform the steps described in the "Packaging using Cloud Pak for Data" topic.
+The values for the submission time variables will be included in the resulting application package.

 1. Deploy application package to an Edge node
+    - If EAM scenario, ssh to CP4D Edge node chosen for deployment and perform the steps described in the "Deploying using Edge Application Manager".
+The values for the submission time variables from the application will be specified during deployment.

+    - If CPD scenario, login to CP4D Console, and perform the steps described in the "Deploying using Cloud Pak for Data" topic.
+The values for the submission time variables can not be changed at this time.

-1. View the runtime logs
+1. View the runtime logs (ssh to CP4D Edge node chosen for deployment)

 * Outline major steps to complete the task, e.g. They must use the X operator with parameters a,b, and c.
 State that early and repeat it a couple of times.